-The AMWA Board of Directors (BOD) is reviewing governance documents to ensure that AMWA is adhering to best practices for nonprofit associations.
+The AMWA Board of Directors (BOD) reviewed governance documents to ensure that AMWA is adhering to best practices for nonprofit associations.
 In early February 2017, AMWA notified its members about updating the AMWA Constitution to be consistent with current laws and best practices.
-AMWA is also implementing a new formal agreement with its chapters.
+AMWA also implemented a new formal agreement with its chapters.

 This agreement, the AMWA Chapter License and Affiliation Agreement, was developed with the advice of legal counsel and includes standard essential provisions found in many association agreements with chapter or regional affiliates.
 The agreement does not change the current relationship between chapters and AMWA; rather, it formalizes expectations and requirements.
 The AMWA BOD approved implementation of the agreement at its October 2016 meeting.

 The value of AMWA membership is enhanced through local activities, and AMWA recognizes the importance of chapter activities in the overall member experience.
 The agreement helps to ensure that chapters provide activities that meet member preferences and needs and fulfill AMWA’s mission in local areas.
 The requirements in the agreement help to ensure that the member experience is enhanced at the local level and that the chapter is sustainable over the long term.

 BENEFITS OF AMWA CHAPTER AGREEMENT

 - Regularly scheduled educational and networking events